amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 I've put a diagram of the machine at the top of the article.
 It's quite a simple Z motion platform, geared down to make it possible to move very small increments.
 The toolhead is rigidly attached to the motion stage, with a "crown gear" pivot point to allow the tool to be rotated up and back into place manually for installation.
 I 3D printed a platform for holding the metal stock over a plastic capture tank, which seems to be rigid enough for the current purpose.

 A second plastic bin covers the top, because electrolyte injection causes a lot of overspray (which is corrosive to the leadscrews & rails).
-This worked fairly well, although the some overspray still escapes (which really calls for rubber accordion boots around the leadscrew).
 I repurposed a large glass beaker as a secondary holding tank to experiment with electrolyte filtration, and as a way to more easily replace the solution mid-cut if necessary without jostling the machine.

 Electrolyte is pumped through the tool with a $40 micro-diaphragm pump, and returns to the capture tank with a cheap aquarium pump.
 Both these pumps seem to be fairly robust against getting clogged by ECM sludge (and are fairly easily cleaned).
 The amount of flow from the two pumps is not balanced - the input flow gets constricted at the toolhead.
 Luckily, the aquarium pump has no trouble pumping without full submersion, and it happily maintains a constant waterline in the capture tank.